 Want more examples of study skills to teach your middle or high school students?

-Check out these blog posts and websites:
+Check out these other blog posts and websites:

 - Two excellent blog posts by Cult of Pedagogy about research-baked study skills are: 6 powerful learning strategies and 4 research-backed strategies every teacher should be using

-- Two cognitive psychological scientists created the The Learning Scientists website which publishes infographics, videos, and podcasts about how to learn
+- Two cognitive psychological scientists created The Learning Scientists website which publishes infographics, videos, and podcasts about how to learn